maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-4.x.md

-**If you are still on an older 4.x branch (even 4.2.x reached its end of support in the meantime), we strongly recommend an upgrade to the latest Spring Framework 4.3.x release for continued production support:** http://projects.spring.io/spring-framework/
+**If you are still on an older 4.x branch (even 4.2.x reached its end of support in the meantime), we strongly recommend an upgrade to the [latest Spring Framework 4.3.x release](https://spring.io/projects/spring-framework) for continued production support.**

 The 4.3.x line will enjoy an extended support life until 2020, within the general Spring Framework 4 system requirements (JDK 6+, Servlet 2.5+) but with a focus on recent servers such as Tomcat 8.5+ and WebSphere 8.5+ on JDK 7 and 8.
 If you can deploy to a Servlet 3.1+ baseline on JDK 8, you may also consider an upgrade straight to Spring Framework 5.

 ## Upgrading to Version 4.3
-For an overview of new features, refer to [New Features and Enhancements in Spring Framework 4.3](http://docs.spring.io/spring-framework/docs/4.3.x/spring-framework-reference/htmlsingle/#new-in-4.3) in the reference documentation.
+For an overview of new features, refer to [New Features and Enhancements in Spring Framework 4.3](https://docs.spring.io/spring-framework/docs/4.3.x/spring-framework-reference/htmlsingle/#new-in-4.3) in the reference documentation.

 ### Third-party dependencies
 Spring 4.3 supports all current versions of its optionally integrated libraries, including _Hibernate ORM 5.2_ and _Jackson 2.8/2.9_ as well as _OkHttp 3.x_.
 Furthermore, it embeds the updated _ASM 5.2_ and _Objenesis 2.6_.